 The knowledge and expertise Oudshoorn has gained through his work with ABET will undoubtedly continue to be a great asset to the Webb School of Engineering at HPU.
-Oudshoorn was a member of IEEE and ACM long before coming to the U.S., but it was after moving to Montana that he applied to become an ABET Program Evaluator (PEV) representing IEEE and the ACM through CSAB, the lead ABET member society for computer science, cybersecurity, information systems, information technology and software engineering, which is responsible for the development of accreditation criteria and the selection, training and assignment of PEVs.
-Since becoming a PEV in 2004, Oudshoorn has served as a mentor for new PEVs new Team Chairs and new commissioners.
-He also trains Program Evaluator Candidates (PEVCs) as a PEVC Training Facilitator.
+Oudshoorn was a member of IEEE and ACM long before coming to the U.S., but it was after moving to Montana that he applied to become an ABET Program Evaluator representing IEEE Computer Society and the ACM through CSAB, the lead ABET member society for computer science, cybersecurity, information systems, information technology and software engineering, which is responsible for the development of accreditation criteria and the selection, training and assignment of program evaluators.
+Since becoming a program evaluator in 2004, Oudshoorn has served as a mentor for new evaluators, new team chairs and new commissioners.
+He also trains Program Evaluator Candidates as a training facilitator.

 The Value of Teamwork

 Oudshoorn has dedicated countless hours to enhancing higher education and the profession through his work with ABET, but while he still lived in Australia, he dedicated his time outside of work as a volunteer firefighter.
 He trained to become a Level 1 Firefighter in 1993 and retired as a Lieutenant Firefighter in 2003.